Kron4ek/Conty/README.md

 This is an easy to use non-root container compressed into squashfs and packed into a single executable that runs (or at least should run) on most Linux distros.

 You can use it to run any applications, including games (Vulkan and OpenGL).

 Besides, due to bubblewrap, Conty also supports true filesystem sandboxing, so you can even use it to sandbox your applications.

 It uses two technologies:
-* SuqashFS
+* SuqashFS (using squashfuse)
 * Linux namespaces (using bubblewrap)

 ## Benefits